Mirroring at Savannah

 Server-side redirection overview

-Both gnu and nongnu redirections are served from download0.savannah.gnu.org VM. ftpmirror.gnu.org is CNAME'd to ftpmirror.sv.gnu.org, which points to the same IP as download0 (remember Savannah admin's only control *.sv.gnu.org DNS entries).
+Both gnu and nongnu redirections are served from download0.savannah.gnu.org VM. ftpmirror.gnu.org is CNAME'd to ftpmirror.sv.gnu.org, which points to the same IP as download0 (remember Savannah admins only control *.sv.gnu.org DNS entries).

 The nginx configuration files are: download0:/etc/nginx/sites-available/ftpmirror, download0:/etc/nginx/sites-available/ftpmirror-common.inc, download0:/etc/nginx/sites-available/ftpmirror-common-https.inc, download0:/etc/nginx/sites-available/download, download0:/etc/nginx/sites-available/download-common.inc, download0:/etc/nginx/sites-available/download-common-https.inc.
-The *-common*.inc files contain the cgi configurations.
-The other files include them twice (once for http, once for https).
+The *-common*.inc files contain the CGI configurations.
+The other files include them twice (once for HTTP, once for HTTPS).

-The https CGI configuration for gnu/ftpmirror is:
+The HTTPS CGI configuration for gnu mirror is:

 location / {